Time's up, agency model.

 You’re a small business owner in need of a new website.
 You’re short on time (as always).
 So you commission a web design agency to take on the project for you.

-Potentially thousands of £ later, your website is ready.
-It’s built in WordPress, because two-thirds of websites are, they tell you.
+Potentially thousands of £ later, your website is ready to go.
+It’s built in WordPress, because 40% of all websites are, they tell you.
 That’s reassuring.

 But what about updates?
 You don’t want your new site crashing unexpectedly.
 Better keep the agency on to look after the maintenance.
 The hosting and domain admin, too.

 And you’ll want to pay a bit extra each month so they can ‘do the SEO’ for you as well, right?
 After all, what’s the point of spending all that money in the first place if no-one’s going to find you?

 This is wrong on a number of levels.